bowsr/DESRU/HOWITWORKS.md

 ### Row 4+
 Rest of the rows are set to a blank string.
 *Non-NVIDIA GPU users may find one of these rows to be unmodified.
 Nothing I can do about this since I only have NVIDIA GPUs.*

+### Unsupported Versions
+Since DESRU cannot modify `com_showConsumerPerfMetrics` on unsupported versions, the OSD is modified to display on a single line in the case that the user has their Performance Metrics set to Low.
+Version of the game is omitted, and the scroll tracker will not display.

+If the user has their Performance Metrics set to Medium, some information will be shown twice.
+The scroll tracker will appear again as normal.

 ## Other Info
 ### Running DESRU